TBI, Breacher Syndrome & Testosterone Deficiency | TRT Therapy

 Early Onset Issues

-Hormonal symptoms can begin years after playing stops, or even in young athletes.
+Hormonal symptoms can begin years after playing stops.

-Testosterone Replacement Therapy (TRT) is a recognized therapeutic opportunity.
-Restoring hormone levels can reverse many cognitive, psychological, and metabolic impairments.
+Testosterone Replacement Therapy (TRT) is a critical tool for neurorecovery.
+Restoring hormone levels can reverse many cognitive and physiological impairments.

 Improved Mood & Stability